Flink's upgrade story sounds simple until a real stateful job starts changing underneath you.

 The old job remains authoritative the entire time.

-That is the important property.
 The candidate job has to prove itself against real traffic before anything depends on it.
 If it fails, you stop it.
 No emergency restore.
 No maintenance window.
 No explaining why a "safe" deploy created a multi-day backfill.

 The canary topic is where the truth shows up